Fastec Racing Honda CB750 Cafe Racer

 Aside from the stance, rider comfort wasn’t too high on Dave’s list of priorities.
 As such, the custom upholstered bump seat works well enough for a ‘Sunday blast’.
 Touring might be less comfortable though that’s rarely a consideration for a café racer.

-Honda CB750: Finishing Touches
+Honda CB750 Custom: Finishing Touches

-In the final stages of the build, Progressive Suspension shocks at the rear were swapped for a pair of fully-adjustable Öhlins shocks from a Thruxton R which happened to fit just perfectly.
+In the final stages of the build, Progressive Suspension shocks at the rear were swapped for a pair of fully adjustable Öhlins shocks from a Thruxton R which happened to fit just perfectly.

 Arnie’s wizardry saw the tank finished in a captivating deep maroon, punctuated with graphics.
 Such is the depth of colour and tone, it’s the type of finish that can only be fully appreciated in person.